Hudson River Fishing Charters

 More about our services…

-We provide four, six, and eight hour trips to accommodate your needs, the areas we will target give meaning to the name sportsman paradise, we will use the same techniques that have resulted in us landing countless trophy stripers in the 30 to 50 pound range.
+We provide four, five, and eight hour trips to accommodate your needs, the areas we will target give meaning to the name sportsman paradise.
+When you are doing your research take a look in our gallery at some of the trophy stripers, please give us a chance to show you the techniques and locations that have resulted in us landing countless trophy stripers in the 30 to 50 pound range.

 Special Departure times can be arraigned to fit your needs.